 Call Us at 713-365-0700 or Make an Appointment

-Our fees are competitive but may vary depending on the therapist and/or the service provided.
+Our fees are competitive but may vary depending on the therapist and the service provided.
 Please direct specific questions to one of our staff members.
-Some of our counselors will see clients on a sliding scale, this is something that you would work out with the counselor before or during your first session.
+Some of our counselors will see clients on a sliding scale, and this is something that you would work out with the counselor before or during your first session.
 We can also work out a payment plan if needed.
-Renewing Hope also has interns that offer counseling at a discounted rate and practicum students who will counsel for no charge.
+Renewing Hope also has interns and practicum students who offer discounted counseling.

-We offer every client the opportunity to have prayer and/or scriptural application as a part of the counseling process, but we do not require it.
+We offer every client the opportunity to have prayer or scriptural application as a part of the counseling process, but we do not require it.
 We seek to be respectful of each client's spiritual beliefs.
-You will have the opportunity in the first session to express your preferences in this area with your therapist and those preferences will respected.
 Our goal is to help you in the healing process, not impose particular religious beliefs on you.
+In the first session, you will have the opportunity to express your preferences in this area with your therapist, and those preferences will be respected.

-Part of the goal-setting process in your first session includes determining how often you will be seeing your therapist.
-In most situations, we recommend attending weekly sessions, then stepping down to every two weeks as progress is being made.
-The frequency of your sessions is ultimately determined by you and your therapist.
+Part of the goal-setting process in your first session includes determining how often you will see your therapist.
+You and your therapist ultimately determine the frequency of your sessions.
+In most situations, we recommend attending weekly sessions, then stepping down to every two weeks as progress is made.